AdaCore/ada_language_server/doc/vscode-ug.md

 ### Context Menu Commands

-Right-clicking a node in the Project View exposes additional commands:
+Right-clicking a node in the Project view exposes additional commands:

 * **Show File Dependencies Graph** — opens an interactive graph of Ada file dependencies for the selected file.
 Only available for source files.
 * **Show GPR Dependencies Graph** — opens an interactive graph of GPR project dependencies.
 Only available for GPR project files.